When Beachbody launched P90X in 2005, it was unlike anything that people had ever seen.

 #3 – Flavors

-Ka’Chava on the other hand offers just two flavors, Vanilla and Chocolate.
-But because this powder mixes so well with smoothies you can make a ton of recipes with Kachava which allows you to spice things up if these two single flavors are not cutting it for you.
+Ka’Chava also on the other hand offers five flavors including, Vanilla, Chocolate, Coconut Acai, Chai & Matcha.
+But because this powder mixes so well with smoothies you can make a ton of recipes with Kachava which allows you to spice things up.

 If you use meal replacement powders occasionally, then the cost per serving may not matter much to you, as long as it ticks all the other vital boxes.